IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 SEP         Storage Expansion Planning
 TEP         Transmission Expansion Planning
 TTC         Total Transfer Capacity (maximum amount of electric power that can be transferred over the transmission network between two areas under ideal operating conditions, while maintaining system security as defined by operational standards)
-VoLL        Value of Lost Load
+VoLL        Value of Lost Load (maximum amount of money that a customer is willing to pay to avoid an interruption of 1 kWh of electricity supply). coom values are between 100 and 10000 €/MWh
 VRE         Variable Renewable Energy
 VRES        Variable Renewable Energy Source (units with null linear variable cost and no storage capacity.
 Do not contribute to the operating reserves)
 ==========  ================================================================================================================================================================================================================================================